infinitered/gluegun/docs/creating-plugins.md

 * filters
 * templates

-which extends the `staple-gun` environment.
+which extends the `gluegun` environment.
 These extensions generally have a theme such as **react native**, **fastlane**, or even just **my sandbox**.